DamyrFr/terraform-aws-static-site-stack/README.md

-# Terraform for create a static website
+# Terraform for setup a static website

 Simple module to deploy a static hosting stack (witch access logs and user for deployment).